oraclebase/vagrant/rac/README.md

 ## Clone Repository

-Pick and area on your file system to act as the base for this git repository and issue the following command.
+Pick an area on your file system to act as the base for this git repository and issue the following command.

 git clone https://github.com/oraclebase/vagrant.git